Surankote Tehsil

-Surankote Tehsil is a tehsil of the Poonch district in the Indian union territory of Jammu and Kashmir.
+Surankote Tehsil is a tehsil of the Poonch district in the Indian union territory of Jammu and Kashmir in the disputed Kashmir region.
 It is headquartered at the Surankote.

 Administration

 The Surankote tehsil is headquartered at Surankote.

 Demographics

 The total projected population of Surankote Tehsil is 124,755, with 65,699 males and 59,056 females according to the 2011 census of India.
 The population includes Paharis, Gujjars, Bakerwals and Kashmiris.

 Transport

 Air

 Poonch Airport is a non-operational airstrip in the district headquarters Poonch located 30 kilometres from Surankote.
 The nearest airport to Surankote is Sheikh ul-Alam International Airport in Srinagar, located 150 kilometres from Surankote.

 Rail

 There is no railway connectivity to Surankote.
 There are plans to construct the Jammu–Poonch line which will connect Jammu with the district headquarters Poonch with railways.
 The nearest major railway station is Jammu Tawi railway station located 210 kilometres from Surankote.

 Road

 The tehsil is well-connected to other places in Jammu and Kashmir and India by the NH 144A and other intra-district roads.